ABOUT iQ RESERVE

 – We also installed of a 2 kW Solar Pumping system in 2016, with a PRMF grant & with the help of Blue Ridge Solar, Juno Energy, Trent Bailey Electrical & volunteers (the system supplies water to the flow-forms water feature that oxygenates the water-body; & also to supply water for the gardens)

-– And, iQ Reserve fencing along Ewingsdale Rd frontage has been installed with the help of Poole Fencing Enterprises & a PRMF grant to assist with reserve management of safety and security and to reduce theft, vandalism and unsafe behaviour that had occurred in the past.
+– And, iQ Reserve fencing along Ewingsdale Rd frontage has been installed with the help of Poole Fencing Enterprises & a PRMF grant to assist with reserve management of safety and security.
+(2016-2017)

-It is important to note that during this time, private activities and functions such as weddings, ceremonies, receptions, small workshops & film shoots are still able to be held on the Reserve, subject to application and approval by the Trust.
+It is important to note that during this time, private activities and functions such as weddings, ceremonies, receptions, small workshops & film shoots are still able to be held on the Reserve, subject to application and approval.